GlobalLives/globallives/content/plugins/really-simple-twitter-feed-widget/readme.txt

 You can use the same Authorization strings for several widgets and multiple website.
 Just remember to store them in a safe place!

-You also need to enable the CURL and OPENSSL extensions in your PHP environment.
+You also need CURL and OPENSSL extensions enabled in your PHP environment.

 = Reference =